 “I want to buy a place.
 What about down payments, insurance, home inspections, lawyers, and movers?”

-“Is this Realtor transactional or transformational?
+“Is this a Realtor who is transactional or transformational?
 How can I tell?”

 Add your fear or concern here: ___________________________________________________________________________